UHDanke/gd_docs/bugs/advanced_follow_issues.md

 ## Timewarp

 ### Mode 1 Easing
-Mode 1 Advanced Follow triggers with 0 Easing follow the target with easing if timewarp is less than 1.
+Mode 1 Advanced Follow triggers with no easing follow the target using easing if timewarp is less than 1.

 The motion of Advanced Follow is inversely proportional with timewarp values less than 1.
 Due to how Mode 1 works, this multiplies the easing value of Mode 1 triggers, even if easing is equal to 0.

-This bug makes it impossible to perfectly match an object's movement with Advanced Follow while time is slown down.
+This behavior makes it impossible to perfectly match an object's movement with Advanced Follow while time is slown down.
+This also affects Mode 2 movement that relies on moving objects for a single tick very fast with high speed and limited MaxRange or 100 Friction.

 ### Max Rotation Speed

 The max rotation speed of the Rotate option does not scale with timewarp.

+## Speedup when using high Friction values

+Friction values over 100 can reverse the speed of an object, and if above 200 friction this speed will increase exponentially until the game crashes.

 ## StartSpeed and Speed are not multipliers

+StartSpeed and Speed are not multipliers when using a speed reference ID.
+It is not clear to me whether this is intentional or a bug, as the only place where the multiplier is mentioned is on the editor guide.

 ## Options that do nothing